 Y.E.S. visits Minsky’s

-On December 15th 2016, foster youth from Cornerstones of Care’s YES program were recently treated to a night of celebration at Minsky’s with Alex & Liz Smith including pizza & gifts!
+In 2016 and 2017, foster youth from Cornerstones of Care’s YES program were treated to a night of celebration at Minsky’s with Alex & Liz Smith including pizza & gifts!

 The Alex Smith Foundation works closely with Cornerstones to help fosters transitioning out of the system get a great start as an independent young adult.